loopbackio/loopback-connector-postgresql/README.md

 ### Operator `overlaps`

-The `overlaps` operator allow you to query array properties and pick only rows where the stored value contains one or more of the items specified by the query.
+The `overlaps` operator allow you to query array properties and pick only rows where the stored value contains any of the items specified by the query.

 The operator is implemented using PostgreSQL [array operator `&&`](https://www.postgresql.org/docs/current/functions-array.html).